Planar orthogonal polynomials and boundary universality in the random normal matrix model: Preliminaries

+holds for all bounded harmonic functions $h$ on $\Omega_t$.
+At times, we prefer to think of the flow of the boundary loops $\{\partial\Omega_t\}_t$ rather than the flow of domains itself.
 A basic reference on Hele-Shaw flow is the book \cite{gvt} by Gustafsson, Teodorescu and Vasili'ev.
 The weighted Hele-Shaw flow problem appears to have been treated first in the paper \cite{HS} by Hedenmalm and Shimorin, where the weight was interpreted as a Riemannian metric, motivated by considerations in the potential theory of clamped plates \cite{HS2}.
 This line of work is continued by \cite{HP}, \cite{HO}.
-In this connection, we mention the recent work \cite{RWN} by Ross and Witt-Nystr{\"o}m, which deals with a slightly less regular situation than the aforementioned work.
+In this connection, we mention the work \cite{RWN} by Ross and Witt-Nystr{\"o}m, which deals with a less regular situation.

-We recall that we assume that the potential $Q$ is $1$-admissible (see Definition \ref{def:adm}).
-The reason why we are interested in weighted Laplacian growth is twofold.
-The first reason is that the compact sets $\calS_\tau$ evolve according to weighted Laplacian growth, which is a Hele-Shaw flow for the complements $\calS_\tau^c$ in the backward time direction as $\tau$ increases.
-More precisely, in \cite{HM} it is shown that in the present context the compacts $\calS_\tau$, $0<\tau\le1$, undergo Laplacian growth with the weight $2\Delta Q$.
-This also carries over to the slightly larger parameter range $0<\tau\le 1+\epsilon$.
-The second reason connects with the weak formulation of weighted Laplacian growth.
-In terms of weighted Hele-Shaw flow, the flow of domains $\{\Omega_t\}_t$ constitutes a weak weighted Hele-Shaw flow solution with injection point $\alpha$ and weight $\omega$ if